jungphilip/flutter_practice/pomodoro_prac/readme.md

 # Second Flutter Project
-- Learn how to use stateful Widgets
-- Learn how to use setState function
+- Learned how to use stateful Widget, setState function, Timer Widget
 - Completed on Jan 22nd, 2023